Revising the U.S. Vertical Merger Guidelines: Policy Issues and an Interim Guide for Practitioners

 Scholarly Commons Citation

 Salop, Steven C. and Culley, Daniel P., "Revising the U.S. Vertical Merger Guidelines: Policy Issues and an Interim Guide for Practitioners" (2015).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1530.
+1530.